tldr-pages/tldr/pages/common/dotnet.md

 > .NET Command Line Tools

-- Initialize a new .NET project
+- Initialize a new .NET project:

 `dotnet new project-type`

-- Restore nuget packages
+- Restore nuget packages:

 `dotnet restore`

-- Build and execute the .NET project in the current directory
+- Build and execute the .NET project in the current directory:

 `dotnet run`

-- Run a packaged dotnet application (only needs the runtime, the rest require the .NET Core SDK installed)
+- Run a packaged dotnet application (only needs the runtime, the rest require the .NET Core SDK installed):

 `dotnet {{path/to/application.dll}}`